 Purity sometimes referred to as assay or potency is the easiest one to explain.
 Purity is always expressed as a percentage and simply indicates how much of the desired substance is present.
-For example imagine I had 100 grams of salt that was only 50% pure my 100g would actually contain only 50g of salt and 50g of other impurities mixed together.
-Similarly if I had 100 grams of salt that was 99% pure it would contain 99g of salt and 1g of impurities.
+For example, imagine I had 100 grams of salt that were only 50% pure my 100g would actually contain only 50g of salt and 50g of other impurities mixed together.
+Similarly, if I had 100 grams of salt that was 99% pure it would contain 99g of salt and 1g of impurities.

 This one is a little more difficult and requires a basic understanding of chemistry.

 If we take salt as an example again; the chemical formula of salt is NaCl and it consists of the elements sodium (Na) and chlorine (Cl).
 Atomic weight is an intrinsic property of an element and is embodied in the periodic table of elements.
 The atomic weight of sodium, Na = 23 and the atomic weight of chlorine, Cl = 35.5.
 Salt consists of one sodium atom and one chlorine atom and therefore the molecular weight of salt, NaCl = 23+35.5 = 58.5.
 The elemental composition of sodium in salt is therefore 23/58.5 = 0.393 multiplying by 100 gives this as a percentage i.e. 39.3% and similarly, the elemental composition of chlorine in salt is 35.5/58.5 = 0.607 or 60.7%.
 Putting this another way 100g of pure salt will contain 39.3g of elemental sodium and 60.7g of elemental chlorine.